Comparison of Lubrication Theory and Stokes Flow in Corner Geometries with Flow Separation: Lubrication Theory

-We consider solutions to Reynolds equation in the domain $[x_0, x_L] \times [y_h(x),y_H]$ subject to the no-slip fluid boundary condition.
-The film height is $h(x) = y_H - y_h(x)>0$.
-We assume, without loss of generality, that the relative velocity $\mathcal{U}$ is imposed at the upper surface $y=y_H$ and the lower surface $y=y_h(x)$ is stationary,
+We consider the two-dimensional fluid domain $[x_0, x_L] \times [0,h(x)]$ with the no-slip boundary condition at the fluid-surface interfaces $y=0$ and $y=h(x)$.
+We assume, without loss of generality, that the relative velocity $\mathcal{U}$ is imposed at the lower surface $y=0$ and the upper surface $y=h(x)$ is stationary,